 I’m an Elvis fan.
 I can tell you everything from his most obscure vocal influences (a Jewish cantor singing in an apartment above his parents’ Memphis apartment) to the origin of his most haunting recording (Blue Moon, found in a desk drawer three decades after it was recorded).
-The King was also a gun nut; when he met his maker in his Graceland bathroom, Elvis left behind a collection of 37 handguns, an unknown number of rifles and one machine gun.
+The King, who was fond of jumpsuits, was also a gun nut; when he met his maker in his Graceland bathroom, Elvis left behind a collection of 37 handguns, an unknown number of rifles and one machine gun.
 Long before that fateful August night, Elvis famously presented Richard Nixon with a commemorative Colt .45 (see: below).
 On the eve of Elvis’ birthday, the Daily Mail decided to highlight the Hillbilly Cat’s experience with a similar weapon, relative to fellow Vegas sex symbol and siren Tom Jones . . .

 Tom Jones was once left shocked when he found Elvis Presley’s gun in his dressing room lavatory.
-Jones struck up a close friendship with Elvis and they would often spend time together when they were in the same city on tour.
+Jones struck up a close friendship with rock-n-roll icon Elvis and they would often spend time together when they were in the same city on tour.
 But on one occasion, after Jones appeared at Caesar’s Palace in Las Vegas, he was stunned to find a silver-plated Colt .45 automatic pistol on his toilet cistern after Presley had used the bathroom.

 Jones tried to discreetly hand it back, only to see Elvis shrug off the incident.
 He says, “I wrapped it up in this towel, took it out and said, very quietly, ‘Er, Elvis, you left your gun in the toilet.’
 And Elvis just goes: ‘Aw s**t man, ma .45’, and stuck it in his belt.
 I was trying to be very discreet about the whole thing, but he couldn’t have cared less.”